Muterra/py_hypergolix/README.md

 It does not require application-level cryptographic code, and is available via IPC on the local machine (specifically through pipes, and potentially through localhost in the future).

-# Todo
+# Todo (no particular order)

++ Implement a key ratchet for dynamic objects instead of requiring new keyshares for each frame
+    + Use the _legroom parameter as a hint for when to issue a new key
+    + Everything else is done through a ratchet
++ Create a format for using dynamic objects to perform keyshares

+## Done

 + Write enough code to have a reason to have a todo list

-## Done

-+ Start to get a feel for things